shivaprasad-patil/GPT-OSS-Architecture/README.md

 # GPT-OSS: Architecture Implementation & Analysis

-This comprehensive Jupyter notebook provides a **hands-on, implementation-focused** exploration of the GPT-OSS (Open Source) model architecture.
+This comprehensive Jupyter notebook provides a **hands-on, implementation-focused** on exploration of the GPT-OSS (Open Source) model architecture.
 It builds working components and integrates them into a complete model.

 ### 🛠️ **Hands-On Implementation**
 - **Working code** for all major GPT-OSS components